UGA Bulletin Logo

 • Students will successfully locate, read, and summarize published research related to a given topic.

-• Students will distinguish between qualitative and quantitative paradigms of research.
+• Students will distinguish between qualitative and quantitative paradigms of research, and support, evaluate, and communicate conclusions based on quantitative or qualitative data.

 • Students will distinguish between types of measurement and causal relationships.